jhu-advdatasci/2018-712-HW2/README.md

-# Homework 2 (712): redicting diagnoses of malignant mesotheliomas
+# Homework 2 (712): Predicting diagnoses of malignant mesotheliomas

 This homework is due Friday November 23, 2018 at 11:59 PM.